CodeFlavioA/MoviesApp/README.md

-This project was bootstraped with 'create-react-app' for finish: npm build
+This project was bootstraped with 'create-react-app'

+## build
+build: npm build

-###Guess Movies with this App
+# Guess Movies with this App

 Test: https://flavioaandres.com/movies